Fast-Trips/fast-trips/doc/source/io.rst

   For each requested combination of (user_class, purpose, access_mode, transit_mode, egress_mode, vot) there is a corresponding sub-directory which contains all skims.
 All components are saved to individual omx files, with the file name a combination of component_name, skim start time, skim end time, and skim sampling interval.
+  Each omx file contains the data and several attributes: All attributes listed in :ref:`skim_class_file`, the name of the skim (name), the number of zones (num_zones), and lastly an attribute called 'index_to_zone_ids'.
+This array encodes the mapping from skim index (0-based numpy indexing) to the zone identifier used in the input data.
+The position in the array corresponds to the index of the zone identifier in the skim matrix.